watson-developer-cloud/android-sdk/README.md

 #### Getting the Credentials

-You will need the `username` and `password` (`api_key` for Visual Recognition) credentials, as well as the `url` for each service.
-Service credentials are different from your IBM Cloud account username and password.

-To get your service credentials, follow these steps:

- 1. Log in to IBM Cloud at [https://console.bluemix.net](https://console.bluemix.net).

- 1. Create an instance of the service:
-     1. In the IBM Cloud **Catalog**, select the service you want to use.
-     1. Under **Add Service**, type a unique name for the service instance in the Service name field.
-For example, type `my-service-name`.
-Leave the default values for the other options.
-     1. Click **Create**.

- 1. Copy your credentials:
-     1. On the left side of the page, click **Service Credentials** to view your service credentials.
-     1. Copy `username`, `password`(`api_key` for Visual Recognition), and `url`.
+Since the Android SDK is designed to work with the [Watson Java SDK][java-sdk], getting service credentials works in the same way.
+You can follow the same instructions for getting those credentials [here](https://github.com/watson-developer-cloud/java-sdk#authentication).

 #### Adding the Credentials

-The credentials should be added to the `example/res/values/credentials.xml` file shown below.
+Once you've followed the instructions above to get credentials, they should be added to the `example/res/values/credentials.xml` file shown below.

 ```xml
 <resources>